How To Remove Wrinkles In Photoshop

 That may sound flattering, and if you're doing work for a fashion magazine, it may be the result you want.
 But for those of us living in reality, wrinkles are a natural sign of aging, life experience and the wisdom that comes with it, not something to be shunned and removed through heavy-handed use of Photoshop.
 As the saying goes, just because you can do something doesn't mean you should.

-Still, wrinkles that appear too dark and noticeable, whether from bad lighting or just lack of sleep, can detract from an otherwise great portrait, so in this tutorial, we'll learn how to reduce their impact through a combination of the Healing Brush, layer opacity, and one of Photoshop's layer blend modes.
+Still, wrinkles that appear too dark and noticeable, whether from bad lighting or just lack of sleep, can ruin an otherwise great portrait.
+So in this tutorial, we'll learn how to reduce their impact through a combination of the Healing Brush, layer opacity, and one of Photoshop's layer blend modes.
 I'll be using Photoshop CS6 but this tutorial is also fully compatible with Photoshop CC.
 If you're using Photoshop CS5 or earlier, you can still follow along here, or you may wish to check out the original version of this tutorial.

 Here's the image I'll be working with.
 Overall, I think it's a great photo, but some of the wrinkles on the man's face, especially around his eyes, are too intense and distracting:

 Here's how the same photo will look when we're done:

 How To Remove Wrinkles With Photoshop

 Step 1: Add A New Blank Layer